How John Paul Jones Became an Naval Icon

 Origins: From Scotland to the American Cause

 John Paul Jones was born John Paul on July 6, 1747, in Kirkcudbrightshire, Scotland.
-The son of a gardener, he found his calling at sea remarkably early.
-By age thirteen, he had signed on as an apprentice aboard the merchant ship Friendship, sailing between Scotland and Virginia.
-These early years hardened him into a capable mariner and introduced him to the colonial world that would later become his adopted home.
+Son of a gardener, he was to join his first ship, the merchantman Friendship, as an apprentice at the tender age of thirteen.
+The Friendship traveled between Scotland and Virginia, and these early years at sea would shape him into a hardy and skilled seaman, as well as provide a first look into the colonial world he would soon call his own.

 Charles Willson Peale may have painted his museum portrait of Jones as early as 1781.
 Jones wears the French Cross of the Institution of Military Merit (the gold medal hanging from a blue ribbon through the top left buttonhole).
 Louis XVI presented this medal to him in 1780.
 Early in the following year, Jones returned to Philadelphia, where Congress confirmed his acceptance of the French decoration.
 Peale knew of the congressional honor and he may have taken Jones’s portrait during the six-month period in 1781 when the captain was in America to receive it.
 On the other hand, Jones returned to Philadelphia in 1783; that may have been the occasion of this portrait.